 Cartagena is another city where tourism is popular and theft is more common.
 Until recently, moto-taxi theft was common, but moto-taxis have recently been banned from within the walled city to prevent this.
 Stay out late enough in Cartagena, and you’ll witness the seedy underbelly of the walled city.

 In recent years, a drug called borrachero has been making alarming headlines across the world.
 The drug is used to spike drinks, and although it isn’t terribly common, it is something to watch out for.
 Take the same safety precautions as you would anywhere: avoid going out at night alone, always keep an eye on your drink, and never accept drinks, food, or cigarettes offered by strangers.

 As a general rule of thumb when traveling in Colombia, it’s best to stay firmly on the beaten path.
-There are plenty of parts of Colombia that are frequented by backpackers and travelers, and you’ll feel perfectly safe exploring them.
+Backpackers and travelers frequent many parts of Colombia, so you’ll feel perfectly safe exploring them.
 Venturing off into the jungle without a guide or tour, wandering around late at night by yourself, and seeking out illegal activities like drugs are things we definitely recommend NOT doing.

 That said, we have visited Colombia several times and almost never felt unsafe.
 Follow basic safety precautions and you shouldn’t feel unsafe, either!

 Colombia’s reputation in the west is, unfortunately, largely centred around drugs, civil war and crime.
 Any visitor should appreciate that, within Colombia, these are complex issues which killed thousands, displaced millions and continue to directly impact individuals across the country.
 Respectful and serious curiosity on these issues is key, not flippant remarks about how much you loved Narcos.